-How to Format a Computer with Windows XP
+How to Format a Computer Windows XP 7/8/Vista

-How to format a computer using a Windows XP Disc
+How to format your computer with a Windows XP bootable disc

 As stated, you’ll need a windows XP disc.
 To format a drive and install Windows XP, no matter what form your Windows XP is, it must be a physical and genuine Windows XP bootable disc.
 If you downloaded it from the internet which is probably a disc image (.iso or whatever image format), you’ll have to burn the image to a CD.
 The key is that you’ll need to boot the CD without booting your hard disk.

 Second Step – Backup before Formatting Computer Windows XP:

 Not to mention much about how clean your disk will be after formatting, you should know that everything will be gone after formatting your hard disk.
 So, we encourage you to do a complete backup for your computer.
 Copy important documents, photos, videos or whatever files you want to keep.
 You can save them into your thumb drive, external hard drive or whatever storage hardware that allows you to store your files temporary.

 3rd Step – How to boot a Computer with Windows XP disc for formatting: